Loren Legarda: 2010 vice presidential bid

-Legarda and her son, Leandro, during the 2010 election campaign period.

 On July 14, 2009, Legarda expressed her interest to run as president during the 2010 elections.
 On October 23, 2009, during the launch of her humanitarian program "Lingkod Loren in Luneta", she formally declared her intention to run for vice president in 2010 under Nationalist People's Coalition with the platform of environmentalism.
 After Francis Escudero, expected to run for president, left the NPC, she decided that it would be best to stick with the Nacionalista Party's presidential candidate, Manny Villar, as a guest-running mate.
+She previously criticized Villar before the candidacies were announced.

-Legarda lost her bid for the Philippine vice presidency to Jejomar Binay, placing third in the 2010 Philippine presidential elections.
+Legarda lost her bid for the Philippine vice presidency to Jejomar Binay, placing third in the 2010 Philippine presidential elections, while her running mate Villar lost to Noynoy Aquino.
 As a result, she continued her term in the Senate.
 In 2010, Legarda was given chairmanship for the Senate committees on climate change, cultural communities, and foreign affairs.
 She would later go to the United Nations to deposit the Philippines ratification for the International Criminal Court membership.
 As a result of Koko Pimentel's win in his case against Migz Zubiri, Legarda requested the Supreme Court to allow them to retrieve documents that they submitted as evidence for her electoral protest against de Castro for the reopening of the investigation of electoral cheating in the 2004 and 2007 elections.